evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 ## Climate system

 There is one climate system available.
-The 1-zone climate system supports only controlling one common zone for the whole car.
+The 2-zone climate system supports different temperatures in two zone for the driver and passenger.
 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
 This heat pump can save significant energy used for heating in cold weather.

 ## Comfort